Common types of parking issues

 If a person has blocked your driveway and is preventing you from getting your own vehicle out, this could be deemed as antisocial behaviour.
 In this case, Lincolnshire Police may be able to help.
 Please note that a vehicle that slightly overhangs the driveway may not be classed as an obstruction.

-Report a parking obstruction to Lincolnshire Police.
+Call 101 to report a parking obstruction to Lincolnshire Police.

 Illegal parking